brentvollebregt/multi-clipboard/README.md

 ### Options
 * Close GUI when a clipboard is selected - found in data.json:close_on_gui_select
 * Keep window on top until closed - found in data.json:stay_on_top
+* Display HTML as plain text instead of rendering it in the GUI - found in data.json:html_as_plain_text

 ### Features
 * Dark stylesheet and transparent